After your death, there are certain steps that will need to be taken, whether or not you have a will. These include:

 - Finding your important papers.
 You may have put your will or other important papers (like the deed to a burial plot or instructions about how to handle your body after death) in a safe deposit box.
 However, when the bank finds out about your death, it must seal the safe deposit box, and a court order might be required to unseal it.
 Also, under the law, the police have to seal your home if you die there and lived alone.
 If the will or other important papers are in a place that’s sealed, someone (such as the Executor named in the will, or your closest heir at law) will have to get the location unsealed by getting a court order.
 However, if someone rented the safe deposit box jointly with you, the bank must let that person, under bank supervision, examine the contents of the box and make copies of important papers.

 - Official recording of death: After your death, a death certificate must be obtained.
 A doctor or medical examiner will fill out one section of a death certificate.
 If there is a funeral home involved, the funeral director will then pick it up and fill out the rest of the information with the help of your family.
 The funeral director has 72 hours to file the death certificate.
-After that, copies are available from the New York State Department of Health (if you are in New York City, from the New York City Department of Health and Mental Hygiene (if you are in New York City).
+After that, copies are available from the New York State Department of Health (if you are outside of New York City) or from the New York City Department of Health and Mental Hygiene (if you are in New York City).
 Due to the COVID-19 pandemic, in-person ordering of death certificates in NYC is suspended until further notice.
 At this time, you can order a death certificate online or by mailing a copy of the death certificate application.
 Your spouse, parent, or child has a right to get a copy of your death certificate.
 Other people may be able to get a copy if they have a documented lawful right or claim, a documented medical need, or an order for a copy from a New York State court.